anselmh/Publishing-please/README.md

 # Publishing Please!

-This project wants to improve two things:

-- the tools which are on the market
-- the users who use or want to use these tools :)
+This project aims to move Digital Publishing forward.
+By comparing tools it clearly shows advantages or diadvantages or some tools and where and how they could be improved.

-So please – share this project and file bugs to get it better.
+Share this project to get better tools.
 If you want to write an article, please use the Wiki here and file a bug, so it can be added to website after review.
 And don't forget to attach a photo, your website or twittername to the text.

-All information in here will be under CC-BY-SA license.
-Means you can use it (also commercial) if you share the credit along with it.
+All content of this project underlies a CC-BY-SA license.
+This means you can use it (also for commercial use) if you give  credit.

-So, now look at: http://publishing-please.com/ and file bugs here to improve your live in some months or years!
+Now look at: http://publishing-please.com/ and [file bugs here](https://github.com/anselmh/Publishing-please/issues) if something is missing.

 Thanks,
 -Anselm